Curtis LeMay: Strategic Air Command

 Upon receiving his fourth star in 1951 at age 44, LeMay became the youngest American four-star general since Ulysses S. Grant.
 He would also become the longest serving person in that rank in American military history.

-In 1954 LeMay remarked to pilot Hal Austin, whose plane had been damaged by a MiG-17 while on a reconnaissance mission over the Soviet Union, "Well, maybe if we do this overflight right, we can get World War III started".
+In 1954, LeMay remarked to pilot Hal Austin, whose plane had been damaged by a MiG-17 while on a reconnaissance mission over the Soviet Union, "Well, maybe if we do this overflight right, we can get World War III started."
 Hal Austin assumed that LeMay was joking, but years later, after LeMay retired, Austin saw him again and "brought up the subject of the mission we had flown.
 And he remembered it like it was yesterday.
 We chatted about it a little bit.
-His comment again was, 'Well, we'd have been a hell of a lot better off if we'd got World War III started in those days'".
+His comment again was, 'Well, we'd have been a hell of a lot better off if we'd got World War III started in those days.'"

-In 1956 and 1957 LeMay implemented tests of 24-hour bomber and tanker alerts, keeping some bomber forces ready at all times.
-LeMay headed SAC until 1957, overseeing its transformation into a modern, efficient, all-jet force.
+In 1956 and 1957, LeMay implemented tests of 24-hour bomber and tanker alerts, keeping some bomber forces ready at all times.
+LeMay headed SAC until 1957, overseeing its transformation into a modern and efficient all-jet force.
 LeMay's tenure was the longest over an American military command in nearly 100 years.

+Korean War

+As head of the Strategic Air Command, LeMay was involved in the Korean War as part of the US-led United Nations Command (UNC) forces, who were supporting South Korea (Republic of Korea) against North Korea.
+In an 1988 interview with U.S. Air Force historians, LeMay discussed the U.N.
+Command's strategy during the war:Right at the start of the war, unofficially, I slipped a message in "under the carpet" in the Pentagon that we ought to turn SAC loose with some incendiaries on some North Korean towns.
+The answer came back, under the carpet again, that there would be too many civilian casualties; we couldn't do anything like that.
+We went over there and fought the war and eventually burned down every town in North Korea anyway, some way or another, and some in South Korea, too … [So] over a period of three years or so we killed off, what, 20 percent of the population of Korea, as direct casualties of war or from starvation and exposure?
+Over a period of three years, this seemed to be acceptable to everybody, but to kill a few people at the start right away, no, we can't seem to stomach that."In his 1973 book Soldier, Lieutenant Colonel Anthony B. Herbert quotes LeMay stating: "we killed off over a million civilian Koreans and drove several million from their homes."
+According to Historian John W. Dower, LeMay was "not taking pride in this devastation, but rather arguing that immediate and massive bombing of key cities in North Korea might have been more effective and less costly in human terms than the devastation wreaked in the protracted air war."